rust-lang/book/second-edition/nostarch/chapter01.md

 screen.
 There are a number of details to notice here.
 The first is that Rust style is to indent with four spaces, not a tab.

-The second important deatil is the `println!` call.
+The second important detail is the `println!` call.
 This code is calling a Rust *macro*.
 If it were calling a function instead, it would be entered as `println` (without the `!`).
 We’ll discuss Rust macros in more detail in Appendix D, but for now you just need to know that when you see a `!` that